-PROJECT DESCRIPTION 1.
-DESCRIBE THE EXISTING CONDITIONS AND MATERIALS Describe the existing structure(s) on the subject property in terms of the construction materials and site conditions as well as the surrounding context.
-Irma in 2017, a large oak tree fell During burricane I smashed the tin roof and broke away part of the masonary on the south wall. rebuild the garage, but on inspection concluded cracks in the masonally structurally sound Masonry 4×6×12 medisur ma 2.
-DESCRIBE THE PROPOSED PROJECT AND MATERIALS Describe the proposed project in terms of size, affected architectural elements, materials, and relationship to the existing structure(s).
-Attach further description sheets, if needed. will demolish most of the garage and all of the roof. between the garage aw preserve an archway The north and east walls will be lowered to waist height.
-DEMOLITIONS AND RELOCATIONS (If Applicable) Especially important for demolitions, please identify any unique qualities of historic and/or architectural significance, the prevalence of these features within the region, county, or neighborhood, and feasibility of reproducing such a building, structure, or object.
+1. DESCRIBE THE EXISTING CONDITIONS AND MATERIALS Describe the existing structure(s) on the subject property in terms of the construction materials and site conditions as well as the surrounding context.

+Irma in 2017, a large oak tree fell During burrissine I smashed the tin roof and broke away on our garage. the masoning on the south wall.
+We hoped to rebuild the garage, but on inspection found MANY it was no longer and concluded cracks in the masonally Sto i al single course 15 was Masonry structurally sound 4×6×12 inches

+2. DESCRIBE THE PROPOSED PROJECT AND MATERIALS Describe the proposed project in terms of size, affected architectural elements, materials, and relationship to the existing structure(s).
+Attach further description sheets, if needed.

+We will demotish most of the garage and all of the roof.
+We will preserve an archway between the garage and the house.
+The north and east walls will be lowered to waist height.

+DEMOLITIONS AND RELOCATIONS (If Applicable)

+Especially important for demolitions, please identify any unique qualities of historic and/or architectural significance, the prevalence of these features within the region, county, or neighborhood, and feasibility of reproducing such a building, structure, or object.
 For demolitions, discuss measures taken to save the building/structure/object from collapse.
 Also, address whether it is capable of earning a reasonable economic return on its value.
 For relocations, address the context of the proposed future site and proposed measures to protect the physical integrity of the building.)
-Additional criteria for relocations and demolitions: Please describe the future planned use of the subject property once vacated and its effect on the historic context.
+Additional criteria for relocations and demolitions; Please describe the future planned use of the subject property once vacated and its effect on the historic context.